tsgates/arch-wiki-markdown/wiki/Awesome.md

 See man xcompmgr or xcompmgr for more options.

+Note:Some users have seen strange behavior such as windows not touching the bottom when enabling composite.
+To fix this problem, install unagi from the AUR and add this to your ~/.xinitrc:

+    unagi &

   ------------------------ ------------------------ ------------------------
   [Tango-dialog-warning.pn This article or section  [Tango-dialog-warning.pn
   g]                       is out of date.          g]